DigitalCoreNZ/hashnode/cma3rmqr4000o08l6g7mr4zpz.md

 ## An Introduction.

-This post highlights the tools I find useful as an AI generalist.
+This post highlights the tools I find useful as an AI enthusiast.
 I want to share my insights into these tools and explain why they are beneficial to AI developers:

-> The purpose of this post is to describe the tools that I, as an AI generalist, find useful.
+> The purpose of this post is to describe the tools that I, as an AI enthusiast, find useful.

 ---